 The best approach for the seasoned haggler is to warm the seller up first and make a few jokes.
 If the buyer entertains you, it’s a form of giving and that’s a reciprocal thing.
 Any cheeky request for a discount is likely to be met with a positive response.

-I’m happy to discount to good people because it make me feel good too.
+I’m happy to discount to good people because it makes me feel good too.
 It’s very basic psychology.

 Negotiate The Price of Your Art Prints Using Contrasts and Comparisons